CloudRepublic/CloudRepublic.BenchMark/ReadMe.md

 There's an orchestrator function that executes HTTP GET requests to every function app instance available.
 The first 5 calls are classified as coldstart, we then wait for 30 seconds to execute 10 requests per function instance to measure the warmed up HTTP requests.

+## Adding additional benchmark
+- Expand the enum of: cloudprovider, hostenvironment, runtime or an create additional setting (like V3) (located in the Orchestrator)
+- Enter a new entry into the BenchMarkTypeGenerator and assign a name (the name is currently the name of the settings) (Orchestrator)
+- create the matching function/trigger (located in the 'Azure' folder, not all are loaded in solution).
+- add the function to the deployment files (Deployment folder, not loaded in solution)
+- Load the Frontend project -> BenchMark.Vue and expand the Enums and benchmarkOptions with the newly added entry (Located in Web -> Views -> benchmark.vue)

 ## Global Architecture

 - Github code repository.